March 19

 C-SPAN began broadcasting daily House of Representatives proceedings, pulling the legislative process out of the shadows and into American living rooms.
 This transparency fundamentally altered political accountability, as representatives suddenly faced the scrutiny of a national audience while debating policy on the chamber floor.

-The invasion almost didn't happen because the Argentine scrap metal dealers who triggered it weren't supposed to be t…
+The Falklands War almost didn't happen because the Argentine scrap metal dealers who triggered it weren't supposed to…

-He handed his empire to the one man who'd destroy it.
+He handed his empire to the one man who would dismantle it.

-A postage-stamp sliver of beach — just 750 acres — took Israel and Egypt sixteen years of negotiations to resolve aft…
+A postage-stamp sliver of beach, just 750 acres, took Israel and Egypt sixteen years of negotiations to resolve after…

-A postage-stamp sliver of beach — just 750 acres — took Israel and Egypt sixteen years of negotiations to resolve after Camp Accords were signed.
-Taba's five luxury hotels sat in limbo while international arbitrators measured Ottoman-era boundaries down to individual palm trees.
-The panel ruled 4-1 in Egypt's favor in 1988, but Israel's government delayed the handover for another year, terrified of the political backlash.
-When Egyptian forces finally raised their flag over Taba on March 15, 1989, they reclaimed what was technically their territory but had become an Israeli resort town with Hebrew road signs and Tel Aviv tour buses.
-The smallest territorial dispute in the Arab-Israeli conflict became proof that borders could actually be negotiated — and that sometimes the hardest peace to make is over a strip of sand worth millions in tourism revenue.
+A postage-stamp sliver of beach, just 750 acres, took Israel and Egypt sixteen years of negotiations to resolve after the Camp David Accords were signed in 1979.
+Taba sat at the head of the Gulf of Aqaba, a strip of sand so narrow that its five luxury hotels practically touched the border markers.
+International arbitrators spent years measuring Ottoman-era boundary stones and interpreting century-old survey maps down to individual palm trees, trying to determine whether the border ran through Taba or around it.
+The panel ruled 4-1 in Egypt's favor in September 1988, but Israel's government delayed the physical handover for another six months, terrified of the political backlash from settlers and businesses that had invested heavily in Taba's tourism infrastructure.
+When Egyptian forces finally raised their flag over Taba on March 15, 1989, they reclaimed territory that was legally theirs but had become a functioning Israeli resort town with Hebrew road signs, Tel Aviv tour buses, and hotels catering to Israeli vacationers.
+The Taba Hilton, the most prominent building in the disputed zone, had to transition from Israeli to Egyptian management overnight.
+The episode demonstrated something unusual in the context of Arab-Israeli relations: a territorial dispute resolved through binding international arbitration rather than military force, with both sides accepting the result despite intense domestic opposition.
+The smallest territorial disagreement in the broader conflict became proof that borders could actually be negotiated.
+It also proved that sometimes the hardest peace to make is over a strip of sand worth millions in annual tourism revenue.

 Ethnic tensions in Târgu Mureş erupted into violent street clashes between ethnic Romanians and Hungarians, leaving f…